skyiron/web/docs/theming/_index.md

 {
   "web": {
     "defaults": {
-      "appBanner": {
-        // Please see below for details
-      },
-      "common": {
-        // Please see top level "common" section for details },
-      "logo": {
-        // Please see below for details
-      },
-      "loginPage": {
-        // Please see below for details
+      "logo": "", // Please see below for details "background": "", // Please see below for details "designTokens": {
-      },
-      "designTokens": {
         // Please see below for details
       }